19hours/sg-statutes/Acts/Central Provident Fund Act.md

 Rates of contribution

-1. Subject to paragraphs 1A to 7, with effect from 1 January 2016, the contributions payable by the employer and the amount recoverable from the employee’s wages are as follows:
+1\.
+Subject to paragraphs 1A to 7, with effect from 1 January 2016, the contributions payable by the employer and the amount recoverable from the employee’s wages are as follows:

-(a) where the employee is 55 years of age and below:
+1.—(a) where the employee is 55 years of age and below:

 First column